 An assessment designed to evaluate what students have learned in relation to mid-term goals and is delivered at regular and specified intervals.
 These assessments for learning are used for formative purposes.

 An assessment of learning conducted at the end of a unit, course and/or school year to assess the level of understanding/ mastery of course or grade-level standards.

-Assessment used to measure the performance of a population of students who are unable to participate in the general assessments, with or without accommodations as determined by the student’s individualized education program (IEP), 504 plan, or English language learner (ELL) plan.
+An assessment used to measure the academic performance of students with the most cognitive disabilities who are unable to participate in the general assessment with or without accommodations.

 An assessment used to assess the current level of student achievement and determine how prepared students are to learn key content and skills tied to content standards.